Villa d'Este (Cernobbio): History

 It was converted into a deluxe hotel for the nobility and the high bourgeoisie in 1873, and kept the name Villa d'Este to take advantage of the apparent link with the famous Villa d'Este in Tivoli, near Rome.
-In 1925 Alfred Hitchcock turned his movie The Pleasure Garden on the premises of the hotel.
-A gala dinner held at the Villa d’Este in 1948 was the scene for the celebrated murder of the wealthy silk manufacturer Carlo Sacchi, shot dead by his lover Countess Pia Bellentani with her husband’s Fegyverzyar automatic pistol.Italy: Form Letter, Time, 17 March 1952.
+In 1925 Alfred Hitchcock filmed scenes for his movie The Pleasure Garden on the premises of the hotel.
+A gala dinner held at the Villa d’Este in 1948 was the scene for the celebrated murder of the wealthy silk manufacturer Carlo Sacchi, shot dead by his lover Countess Pia Bellentani with her husband’s Fegyvergyár automatic pistol.